MikeTam1021/friendly-101/docs/index.rst

 Welcome to Django 101!
 ======================

-Django 101 is a tutorial for helping developers get introducted to the `Django <https://www.djangoproject.com/>`_ web framework, and also acts as a workshop offered by the `Friendly Django <https://friendlydjango.org/>`_ Meetup group.
+Django 101 is a tutorial and hands-on workshop by the `Friendly Django <https://friendlydjango.org/>`_ Meetup group.
+It acts as an introduction for beginners to the `Django <https://www.djangoproject.com/>`_ web framework.

 This documentation is saved in a `GitHub repository <https://github.com/friendlydjango/friendly-django-101>`_.